JStein92/pingpong/readme.md

 ### _How to use_ ###

-1. Download project from GitHub: https://github.com/JStein92/vacationSuggester
+1. Download project from GitHub: https://github.com/JStein92/pingpong
 2. Run HTML in preferred browser
 3. Follow instructions on page
-  - Select answers by clicking on images.
+  - Enter number in input box
-  - After selecting one answer for each question, submit your answers by clicking the button at the bottom of the page.
+  - Press "enter" or the submit button.
-  - After submitting answers, the site will display all appropriate vacation suggestions.
+  - After submitting number, the site will display an output based on the specs given.

 #### _Legal Information_ ####
 Copyright (c) 2017 Copyright Holder All Rights Reserved.